Cazs/Bluegrass/README.md

 ## Prerequisites
 * You'll need to have `npx` installed
-* You'll need to have a physical/emulated Android/iOS device to test the mobile application - for web, you can access it on any modern web browser on http://localhost:8081/
+* You'll need to have a physical/emulated Android/iOS device (with Developer Mode enabled) to test the mobile application - for web, you can access it on any modern web browser on http://localhost:8081/

 ## Install Dependencies